getsocial-rnd/neo4j-aws-causal-cluster/README.md

     1. Remove this volumes *(DO THIS ON YOUR OWN RISK)*
     1. [Start cluster](#start-cluster)

+## Troubleshooting

+In most of the cases, algorithm will be following:

+1. Try neo4j UI on the port `7474`.
+Run `:sysinfo` to see nodes present in the cluster.
+2. Check the CloudWatch Logs output of neo4j container for any problems.
+3. Check the Neo4j ECS Cluster/Service/Tasks for stopped ones and ecs/docker errors, container exist codes.
+4. Check the Neo4j debug logs for any problems.
+    Debug logs can be found on the disk or in the CloudWatch logs if `CaptureDebugLogs` enabled.
+    And ECS tasks can be found in the AWS ECS Console.

+Possible problems:

+1. Cluster leader keep changing.
+Possible reasons are:
+    - Neo4j containers are being restarted.
+Check ECS for the stopped tasks, if there are some, this means that containers are being restarted.
+You need to figure out why.
+They can be killed due the HealthCheck failure, due to instance replacement or some internal error.
+You should be able to find out that from the ECS Console.
+    If it is some internal error, check the Neo4j container output logs for errors.
+So you need to find the reason and fix it.

+    - Neo4j re-elects the cluster leader because of long GC pauses.
+You should be able see corresponding logs in the debug log.
+There are usually application related reasons, like very heavy query.

+1. Cluster not forming.
+Check the output of Neo4j containers (in the CloudWatch logs) or the debug logs.
+   Discovery happens in the `cloudmap_discover` function in the `ecs-extension.sh` script via calls to the AWS CloudMap API.
+So on the cluster forming stage, if any of the containers cannot start, discovery will fail.

+   Also, check for configuration problems.
+Remember, that amount of configured Availability zones (via Subnets) should match the number of core nodes in the cluster, so RexRay plugin can create one EBS volume per AZ.

 ## TODO

 - Allow to customize backup frequency